 Professor Clare McGlynn

-Clare McGlynn is a Professor of Law with particular expertise in the legal regulation of pornography, rape law and gender equality in the legal profession.
+Clare McGlynn is a Professor of Law with particular expertise in the legal regulation of pornography and ‘revenge pornography’, violence against women and gender equality in the legal profession.
 Having practiced as a solicitor with City firm Herbert Smith Freehills and lectured at the University of Newcastle upon Tyne, she moved to a Readership at Durham University in 1999 and was appointed to a Chair in Law in 2004.
 She co-founded the research group Gender & Law at Durham (GLAD) in 2007 which acts as a catalyst for gender-related research and teaching, and from 2007-2009 she served as Deputy Head of the Law School.
-She is currently Deputy Head of the Faculty of Social Sciences and Health (Research) with specific responsibility for diversity & equality, research strategy and policy development, including impact, and the Research Excellence Framework (REF).
+From 2012-2015 she was Deputy Head of the Faculty of Social Sciences & Health (Research) with specific responsibility for diversity & equality, research strategy and submissions to the Research Excellence Framework (REF).
+She is currently a member of the University’s governing body, University Council and a member of the University’s Taskforce on Sexual Violence.
+Clare is also the Director of the University's ESRC Impact Acceleration Account which provides funding and support for research impact across the social sciences.

 Clare is also an expert in the development of rape law and policy, most recently investigating the use of restorative justice in cases of sexual violence.
 Her earlier work focused on feminist activism and strategy, particularly around the use of sexual history evidence in rape trials, the granting of anonymity to rape defendants and the definition of torture in human rights law.
 Her British Academy funded conference Rethinking Rape Law resulted in the publication of Rethinking Rape Law: international and comparative perspectives.
 Clare is a regular commentator in the national media on matters relating to rape law, including on sentencing reform and controversial cases involving false allegations of rape and false retractions

 Clare also co-led the pioneering ESRC funded Feminist Judgments Project which put 'theory into practice' by writing the 'missing' feminist judgments in key cases (Research Briefing here).
 The judgments, published in Feminist Judgments: from theory to practice, powerfully demonstrate how cases could and should have been decided differently.
-Clare's feminist judgment challenges the House of Lords decision R v A (No 2) which reduced protections for women giving evidence in rape trials and is extracted in The Guardian.
-The Feminist Judgments Project has garnered considerable media attention, including articles in the Law Society Gazette, The Lawyer and the Times Higher Education.
-The Project was also cited by Supreme Court Justice, Lady Hale, in her oral evidence to the House of Lords Constitution Committee inquiry into the Judicial Appointment Process, as a good illustration of the way that cases might be decided differently.
+Clare's feminist judgment challenges the House of Lords decision R v A (No 2) which reduced protections for victims giving evidence in rape trials and is extracted in The Guardian.
 The Project has inspired a number of similar projects overseas, including the Australian Feminist Judgments Project and Irish Feminist Judgments Project, as well as a collection of UKCLE-funded teaching materials.
-This research builds on Clare's earlier work into the status of women in the legal profession, particularly her 1998 book The Woman Lawyer: making the difference which provides a valuable benchmark for current diversity debates (Research Briefing here).
-She is an executive committee member of the Equal Justices Initiative.
+This research builds on Clare's earlier work into the status of women in the legal profession, particularly her 1998 book The Woman Lawyer: making the difference which continues to provid a valuable benchmark for current diversity debates (Research Briefing here).

 Centre for Criminal Law & Justice